hermango/shareable/README.md

 Shareable
 =========
-A simple and unobtrusive gem for adding social buttons or static links to your Rails app.
-Supported social sites include:
+A simple gem for adding social buttons to your Rails app.
+Shareable runs with zero configuration and offers a wide range of customization features.
+Rendering javascript buttons and static links is easy.
+The available social media sites include:
   - Facebook
   - Twitter
   - Pinterest